Tinkerforge/doc/en/source/Hardware/Bricklets/Dual_Relay.rst

    :target: ../../_images/Bricklets/bricklet_dual_relay_master_1200.jpg

 |test_tab|
 If everything went as expected the Brick Viewer should look as depicted below.

+Play around with the two relay buttons, you should hear the relay switching when toggling the buttons.
+An LED indicates the current state of each relay.

 .. image:: /Images/Bricklets/bricklet_dual_relay_brickv.jpg
    :scale: 100 %
    :alt: Dual Relay Bricklet in Brick Viewer
    :align: center
    :target: ../../_images/Bricklets/bricklet_dual_relay_brickv.jpg

-Play around with the two relay buttons, you should hear the relay switching when toggling the buttons.

 |test_pi_ref|